hfinkel/lfort/docs/DriverInternals.rst

 GCC Compatibility
 -----------------

-The number one goal of the driver is to ease the adoption of Clang by allowing users to drop Clang into a build system which was designed to call GCC.
-Although this makes the driver much more complicated than might otherwise be necessary, we decided that being very compatible with the gcc command line interface was worth it in order to allow users to quickly test clang on their projects.
+The number one goal of the driver is to ease the adoption of LFort by allowing users to drop LFort into a build system which was designed to call GCC.
+Although this makes the driver much more complicated than might otherwise be necessary, we decided that being very compatible with the gcc command line interface was worth it in order to allow users to quickly test lfort on their projects.

 Flexible
 --------

-The driver was designed to be flexible and easily accommodate new uses as we grow the clang and LLVM infrastructure.
+The driver was designed to be flexible and easily accommodate new uses as we grow the lfort and LLVM infrastructure.
 As one example, the driver can easily support the introduction of tools which have an integrated assembler; something we hope to add to LLVM in the future.